Aug 22 – Aug 31

-Performed and adapted by Clayton Jevne
+Performed and Director by Clayton Jevne

 Clayton Jevne’s, one-actor presentation of Robert Nye’s Guardian Fiction Award winning “biographical” novel, Falstaff, is imaginatively based – with Shakespearean borrowings – upon the life of the actual historical figure of Sir John Fastolf, from whom Shakespeare drew his original inspiration.